 We were invited by the Trentino tourist board to experience our first family skiing holiday in the mountain village of Andalo.
-This would be the first time for Radha and Asha and we were all thrilled for the opportunity to discover the slopes of the Paganella plateau.
+This would be the first time for the girls and we were all thrilled for the opportunity to discover the slopes of the Paganella plateau.

 Andalo, a village nestled between the peaks of the Brenta Dolomites and the pine forests of Mount Paganella is 1040 m above sea level.